-- 1. Select the WPA option from the Network Authentication drop-down list.
+- Select WPA from the Network Authentication drop-down list.
 The menu will change to offer the appropriate settings. - 2.
 Change the WPA Group Rekey Interval as desired. - 3.
 Type in the IP address of the RADIUS server used in the RADIUS Server IP Address field. - 4.
 Change the RADIUS Port if necessary. - 5.
 Type in the password in the RADIUS Key field. - 6.
-Use the default setting TKIP of WPA Encryption. - 7.
+Use the default setting AES of WPA Encryption. - 7.
 Click Save/Apply to save the new configuration.

-3. WPA-PSK
+WPA-PSK